 They’re popular amongst entrepreneurs since they limit personal liability for the company’s actions, provide tax advantages, and are easier to manage than a corporation.
 Likewise, there can be unlimited owners, also known as members.

-Benefits of an LLC for a rental property
+Advantages of an LLC for a rental property

 Much like starting an LLC for any other company, there are financial and legal benefits to running your rental property under an LLC.